oktadev/okta-blog/_source/_posts/2019-05-21-vue-schematics.md

 ### Create an OpenID Connect App on Okta

 Go back to the terminal window where you created the `vb` app.
-Navigate into your app's directory.

 {% include setup/cli.md type="spa" framework="Vue" loginRedirectUri="http://localhost:8080/callback" %}